spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ### Logback and other deploy directory files

-The environment variable **DEPLOYDIRECTORIES** can be set to the path of a deployment directory - this is passed to the **deploydirectories** parameter of *epadmin install node*.
+The environment variable **STREAMING_DEPLOYDIRECTORIES** can be set to the path of a deployment directory - this is passed to the
+**deploydirectories** parameter of *epadmin install node*.

 ```yaml